Kenzie Allen

 Kenzie Allen is an Assistant Professor of English at York University, specializing in Creative Writing and Indigenous Literatures.
 Her research centers on documentary and visual poetics, literary cartography, and the enactment of Indigenous sovereignties through creative works.
 She is a first-generation descendant of the Oneida Nation of Wisconsin.

-Kenzie is the author of Cloud Missives, forthcoming from Tin House in Summer 2024.
+Kenzie is the author of Cloud Missives (Tin House, 2024).
 A finalist for the 2022 National Poetry Series, she is the recipient of a 92NY Discovery / Joan Leiman Jacobson Poetry Prize, a James Welch Prize for Indigenous Poets from Poetry Northwest, the 49th Parallel Award in poetry from Bellingham Review, broadside prizes from Littoral Press and Sundress Publications, grants from Ontario Arts Council, and fellowships from Vermont Studio Center, Aspen Summer Words, and Indigenous Nations Poets (In-Na-Po).
 Her poems can be found in Poetry magazine, The Iowa ReviewNarrative magazine, Black Warrior Review, Boston Review, Best New Poets and other venues.

 Kenzie received her PhD in English & Creative Writing at the University of Wisconsin-Milwaukee, where she was an R1-Advanced Opportunity Program Fellow, Chancellor’s Award recipient, and a TA in American Indian Studies.
-She received her MFA in Poetry from the Helen Zell Writers’ Program at University of Michigan (‘14), and her BA in Anthropology from Washington University in St. Louis (’10).
+She received her MFA in Poetry from the Helen Zell Writers’ Program at University of Michigan, and her BA in Anthropology from Washington University in St. Louis.
 She is the managing editor of Anthropoid and the founder of Apiary Lit.
 Born in West Texas, she now shares time between Toronto, Ontario; Stavanger, Norway; and the Oneida reservation in Green Bay, Wisconsin.

 Previously, Kenzie has contributed to technology startups as a web, product, and ui/ux designer.
 She is a member of the High Plains Society for Applied Anthropology, Native American and Indigenous Studies Association (NAISA), the Center for Indigenous Knowledges and Languages at York University, and she serves as an archivist and volunteer fire lookout for the Sand Mountain Society.
 She is at work on several full-length poetry manuscripts, a multimodal chapbook of Texas poems, and a memoir about blood quantum.